SpooRe91/JS-Advanced-SoftUni/JS-Applications/Exercise Routing/README.md

 1. __run npm install while at the root(TeamManager) folder in terminal for lit-html and Page JS install__
 2. __run node server.js while at the server (server) folder in the terminal to run the Node JS server__
-3. __run npx lite-server while in the root (TeamManager) folder in the terminal, or use any server you like (http-server, live-server) etc.__

 <h5>Alternatively: </h5>